 If a device is seen or heard it will be confiscated.

-- In the first instance it will be returned at the end of the school day and lunchtime detention given.
+- On the first occasion in a college year it will be returned at the end of the school day and lunchtime detention given.

-- On the second instance it will be returned at the end of the school week or when a parent/carer collects it and after school detention given.
+- On the second occasion it will be returned at the end of the school week or when a parent/carer collects it and after school detention given.

 - Persistent offenders (more than two instances) will have their equipment confiscated and it will only be returned once parents/carers have made an appointment to meet with the relevant Progress Leader.
 The student will also be given an after school detention.

-Students are strongly discouraged from bringing costly items to the college and does so on the understanding that the college does not accept any responsibility if this item goes missing.
+- Students are strongly discouraged from bringing costly items to the college and do so on the understanding that the college does not accept any responsibility if this item goes missing.

 The college promotes a healthy lifestyle for all and as such it is a smoke free environment.
 Carbonated drinks, energy drinks, crisps and chewing-gum are not permitted.
 These items will be confiscated and a sanction given if seen.
 Pupils are not permitted to sell or distribute food, drinks or anything else.